oracle/vagrant-projects/OracleDatabase/12.1.0.2/README.md

 ## Prerequisites

-1. Read the [prerequisites in the top level README](../../README.md#prerequisites) to set up Vagrant with either VirtualBox or KVM.
+Read the [prerequisites in the top level README](../../README.md#prerequisites) to set up Vagrant with either VirtualBox or KVM.
-2. The [vagrant-env](https://github.com/gosuri/vagrant-env) plugin is optional but makes configuration much easier

 ## Getting started